asmraihan/test_markdown_blog/posts/gpt-3-generated-poetry.md

 ---
 title: "Using AI to generate poetry"
+metaDesc: 'I decided to test it against poetry and story generation.'
 subtitle: "I used GPT-3 to generate poetry and other creative content."
 socialImage: images/port_3.jpg
 date: "2021-08-27"